 - The level of change.
 This denotes the intensity of the change impact.
 A Likert scale may be used to define and illustrate the different levels.
-For example, Level 1 could be minimal impacts, requiring the user only to attend a few meetings and reading a few emails.
-However, at the highest level the impact could be defined as significant, requiring role changes, in-depth training and a new way of operating.
+For example, Level 1 could be minimal impacts, requiring the user only to attend a few meetings and read a few emails.
+However, at the highest level, the impact could be defined as significant, requiring role changes, in-depth training, and a new way of operating.

 - The type of change.
 Different categories of change may be listed, including technology changes, policy changes, marketing changes, product changes, etc.

 - Timing of change.
-This refers to the timing to which a change impact will occur.
+This refers to the timing at which a change impact will occur.
 The impact may be different for different groups of stakeholders.

-- Scale of the impact.
-This denotes to the number of employees impacted as an estimate.
+- The scale of the impact.
+This denotes the number of employees impacted as an estimate.

-- Parts of the business impacted.
+- Parts of the business impact.
 This refers to which parts of the business are impacted by this particular change impact.